BellaEKE/RFPricePredictionML/README.md

 # RFPricePredictionML 1
-Price Prediction Model using RandomForestRegressor
+Price Prediction Model using RandomForestRegressor and Decision Tree Regressor